brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan looked round and shrugged.
 Were they really being listened to?
 It explained why Quill had been allowed in the room.
 Someone or someones were closely monitoring him, to see if he let slip any useful information that they could use against him.
 Whether or not these listeners would cull from the story the important information that Manan did, she could not say, but she knew enough now to attempt an escape.

-The guards finally answered the Father's anquished cries for help and led Quill away, back to wherever they were keeping him.
+The guards finally answered the Father's anguished cries for help and led Quill away, back to wherever they were keeping him.
 The Father immediately fell asleep to shut away the unpleasant events.
 Manan went about the rest of her chores, sweeping and polishing and tidying up.
-She couldnt help marvelling that she was playing chambermaid to a lord, an infamous monsterous lord who had lost his mind.
+She couldn't help marveling that she was playing chambermaid to a lord, an infamous monstrous lord who had lost his mind.

 ***